tusharshahrs/pulumi-home/README.md

 [![PULUMI AccessToken](https://img.shields.io/badge/PULUMI-ACCESS--TOKEN-purple)](https://www.pulumi.com/docs/intro/console/accounts/#access-tokens)

-Setup your **ACCESS TOKEN**  - Only need to do this once, no need to do it for each cloud.
+How to setup your **ACCESS TOKEN**  - Only need to do this once, no need to do it for each cloud.
 1. Navigate to **Profile Settings** by selecting your avatar, then [Settings](https://www.pulumi.com/docs/intro/console/accounts/#editing-your-profile).
 1. Click on [Access Tokens](https://www.pulumi.com/docs/intro/console/accounts/#access-tokens) on the left side.
 1. Create a new *AccessToken*.
 Copy the AccessToken to your clipboard to use in the next step.